Points of Pride

 Agricultural education combines interests in agriculture with working with people.
 Shape the next generation’s understanding of agriculture and its role in society or use communication and human relation skills to obtain leadership roles in many agricultural industries.

-Acquire a solid foundation of communication, leadership skills and agricultural knowledge while earning your agricultural education degree from Mizzou’s College of Agriculture, Food and Natural Resources.
+Acquire a solid foundation of communication and leadership skills and agricultural knowledge while earning your agricultural education degree from Mizzou’s College of Agriculture, Food and Natural Resources.

 This degree will prepare you for a variety of careers, including: